OUR STANDARD CUTTING LIST - Giving you a wider variety of cuts

 ** If passed by the meat inspector

 * Cutting is included within the cost of your pig.
-Processing (sausage making, drycuring) has a small additional cost based on weight
+Processing (sausage making, drycuring) has an additional cost based on weight refer FAQ